Frequently Asked Questions About FACHEX

 If my child receives FACHEX at a participating school, but needs to take a leave of absence, can they get FACHEX when they return?

 Probably Not.
 As described in a question above, FACHEX, if offered, usually only covers 4 years of continuous full time undergraduate study.
 You should consult with the FACHEX Coordinator at the affected school and follow what ever guidelines they give you.
 Each school's policies and practices are different, and Boston College can not advise on their behalf.

 When will my child be notified if they receive FACHEX?

 Most schools notify a student by April 1st.
-It is important to realize, however, that once a certification letter has been sent out any communication regarding the FACHEX award will happen directly between the FACHEX Coordinator at the school(s) to which the child has applied, and the child or child's family.
+It is important to realize, however, that once a certification has been entered into the Tuition Exchange Database any communication regarding the FACHEX award will happen directly between the FACHEX Coordinator at the school(s) to which the child has applied, and the child or child's family.
 Boston College can not aid in this process, as each school sets their policy regarding how/when FACHEX decisions will be communicated.

 Can my child apply for FACHEX as a Transfer student or Upperclassman?

 Probably Not.
 Most schools only accept FACHEX applications from incoming Freshman.
 You should check with the FACHEX Coordinator at the desired school(s) to see if this is possible before attempting certification.